 S 27.
 Embryology of Vertebrates.
 Credit four hours.
 Prerequisite a course in the histology of the tissues or a satisfactory equivalent in other biological work involving training in the use of the microscope.
-Lectures, M T W Th F, 9.
-The laboratory will be open every morning except Saturday.
 Stimson.
-Assistant Professor ADELMANN.
+Professor Kingsbury and Mr. Butcher.

 For students of biology or those preparing for medicine.
 Preparation and study of embryological specimens from all the chief groups of vertebrates.
 Particular emphasis is placed on the embryology of the chick.
 The student also acquires a knowledge of special methods useful in embryological work.
 Laboratory fee, \$6.